docsforadobe/javascript-tools-guide/docs/user-interface-tools/resource-specifications.md

 The property with name properties specifies creation `properties`; see [Creation properties](scriptui-programming-model.md#creation-properties).

-A property value can be specified as `null`, true, false, a string, a number, an inline array, or an object.
+A property value can be specified as `null`, `true`, `false`, a String, a Number, an inline Array, or an Object.

 - An inline array contains one or more values in the form:
     ```javascript